Environmental, Social and Governance (ESG) Practices

 Our workforce has grown significantly in recent periods, and that has, and continues to require us to seek to build and maintain a working environment that caters for employees motivation, talent, wellbeing and safety, while promoting personal and professional development.

-We consider the needs of our clients in our existing and new markets for local culture and local business etiquette.
-In 2023, we continued to recruit relevant talent to strengthen our team capabilities in our offices worldwide.
-As we continue to grow our workforce and to expand geographically, diversity will continue to be important to who we are, allowing us to better serve our customers in a local culture fashion yet with a global expertise earned through cross-organizational collaboration.
+We continued to recruit relevant talent to strengthen our team capabilities in our offices worldwide.
+As we continue to grow our workforce and to expand geographically, including qualified individuals from a wide variety of backgrounds will continue to be important to who we are, allowing us to better serve our customers in a local culture fashion yet with a global expertise earned through cross-organizational collaboration.

-We remained committed to creating an inclusive and diverse workplace where all employees feel valued and empowered.
-We acknowledge the importance of diversity, equity and inclusion in driving innovation, fostering creativity, and promoting long-term sustainability.
-In 2023 we took some initial yet meaningful strides in enhancing our commitment to DEI within the organization.
-We also take our legal responsibilities seriously, and our DEI efforts are and will continue to be undertaken in a manner that is consistent with applicable law.
-As part of our workplan, we considered and undertook various initiatives to measure and plan how to address DEI gaps and promote a culture of diversity and equality.
-The Executive Committee is responsible for the governance of our DEI roadmap planning and execution, in consultation with its member, our VP of Human Resources.
+We remain committed to creating an inclusive workplace where all employees feel valued and empowered.
+We acknowledge the importance of inclusion and belonging (I&B) in driving innovation, fostering creativity, and promoting long-term sustainability.
+Based on our previously established long term workplan, we continued our exploration of ways to address I&B gaps, I&B data measuring and promoting a culture of equality.
+The ESG executive committee is responsible for the governance of our roadmap planning and execution on I&B matters, in consultation with its member, our VP of Human Resources.
 We call out the following items for the past few periods:

-1. DEI Gap Assessment: With the support of the PWC Israel, Risk and Forensic Services, ESG group, we conducted preliminary assessment to identify areas of improvement and opportunities for enhancing diversity and inclusion across various facets of the organization, including but not limited to hiring, promotion, and professional development.
+• Gap Assessment: in 2023, with the support of the PWC Israel, Risk and Forensic Services, ESG group, we conducted preliminary assessment to identify areas of improvement and opportunities for enhancing inclusion and belonging across various facets of the organization, including but not limited to hiring, promotion, and professional development.
+We believe that the outcomes of such assessment remained valid throughout 2024 and will remain valid during future periods.

 Human Capital Development, Compensation and Evaluation